bolaubi/Canberra-RealEstateSales-20072019/README.md

 - Analysis of **sales across quarters** (q1, q2, q3, q4) throughout the observed period revealed consistent patterns, with no significant differences (as confirmed by the Kruskal-Wallis Test).
 However, when **considering seasons**, it becomes apparent that real estate sales during the winter season tended to be lower compared to other seasons.

 - etc (Please check out the "data_clean_viz_benedictlaiman.ipynb" file :D )

-## Dataset:

-Data were obtained from HtAG®.
-HtAG® or Higher than Average Growth is an analytics portal that assists real estate professionals, investors and home buyers in making property-related decisions with the help of timely and actionable real estate market data.
-HtAG® leverages the benefits of machine learning to rank the growth potential of over 420 Local Government Areas and 6,200 suburbs, Australia wide.

-Column Descriptions
-- datesold = date when the property was sold
-- price = price of the property when it was sold
-- suburb = suburbs in Canberra, Australia
-- postcode = postal code of a place
-- lat = latitude of the location
-- lon = longitude of the location
-- parking = number of parking lots
-- bathrooms = number of bathrooms
-- bedrooms = number of bedrooms
-- propertyType = type of the property
-- suburbid = the id of the suburbs

 ## Dashboard